 Create a Budget for Caregiving Need

 Unfortunately, aging is expensive.
 If you are just now taking on responsibility for the care of an elderly loved one, sit down and create a budget.
 Consider medication, transportation, grocery, and professional care costs to start.
 Sit with your parents and list their living expenses; determine how much they can contribute financially, then consider how much you and your siblings (if you have any) can contribute.
 As you review, consider if there are ways you can help cut down on these costs.
-You can research and utilize public benefits, such as state prescription drug assistance programs for income-eligible seniors or Supplemental Security Income (SSI) benefits.
+Research and utilize public benefits, such as prescription drug assistance programs for income-eligible seniors or Supplemental Security Income (SSI).
+Obtaining help from a caregiver can also have many benefits, so make sure you learn as much about them as possible.
+Since caregiver qualifications can vary from state to state, it’s helpful to speak with organizations such as Caregiverlist about what qualifications caregivers in said care homes must meet.
 As you plan out your expenses, try to think long-term; while your aging parent may be capable of living independently now, that may change in coming years.
 If you think you’ll need professional help, try to forecast those costs with general estimates as well.
 If you will be taking care of their tax filing, find a good certified tax expert (for Spanish speaking tax help visit https://turbotax.intuit.com/personal-taxes/en-espanol/) to help you make the most of deductions.

 Enlist Help When Necessary